hungphanquocviet/vscode-graph-tool/README.md

 # VS Code Graph Tool

 This Visual Studio Code extension allows you to create and visualize graph data structures directly within your code editor.
-It provides a simple interface to create nodes and edges, and then translates the graph into a text file in the DOT language, which is commonly used for graph descriptions.
+It provides a simple interface to create nodes and edges, and then translates the graph into a text file in the DOT language.

 ## Features